Latest deadly weather in US kills at least 18 as storms carve path of ruin across multiple states

 In Oklahoma, two people died in Mayes County, east of Tulsa, officials said.

 In Kentucky, a man was killed Sunday in Louisville when a tree fell on him, police said.
-Louisville Mayor Craig Greenburg confirmed it was a storm-related death on social media.
+Louisville Mayor Craig Greenburg confirmed on social media it was a storm-related death.

 A DEADLY SERIES OF STORMS